-Gene Lass has been a writer for more than 25 years writing and editing numerous non-fiction books including the Senior Dummies line of books and five books of poetry.
+Gene Lass has been a writer for more than 30 years, writing and editing numerous books including non-fiction, poetry, and fiction.
 His short story, “Fence Sitter” was nominated for Best of the Net 2020.

 Great Comic Book Writers